What is FMT and where to get a Fecal Microbiota Transplant

 FMT for C. difficile

 FMT has been shown to be highly effective (90%+) for Clostridium difficile [1][2][3], a deadly gut infection.
-The first line of treatment for C. Difficile has been antibiotics.
-That’s problematic because antibiotics do collateral damage, both to the immune system, and by killing off beneficial gut microbes, which allows C. Diff to become pathogenic in the first place.
-Restoring eubiosis with FMT to suppress C. Diff solves the underlying problem while avoiding the harsh effects of antibiotics.
+The first line of treatment for C. difficile has been antibiotics.
+That’s problematic because antibiotics do collateral damage, both to the immune system, and by killing off beneficial gut microbes, which allows C. diff to become pathogenic in the first place.
+Restoring eubiosis with FMT suppresses C. diff, and solves the underlying problem while avoiding the harsh effects of antibiotics.

 Isn’t FMT gross?
 Consuming someone’s feces?